tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-discovery-v1alpha1.md

     UID is a Kubernetes object UID.

     It should either be the exact object UID or the transitive owner.

+- **cluster** (string)

+  Cluster name to determine the Kubernetes cluster.

+  If not provided, "default" will be used.

 - **extraSelectors** ([]LabelSelector)